Dalgona/serum-site/pages/docs/templates.md

 # Templates

-Serum provides five templates you need to define under the `templates` directory.
+Serum provides four templates you need to define under the `templates` directory.
 Each template file is an _Embedded Elixir(EEx)_ files.
 Please read [the official EEx documentation](http://elixir-lang.org/docs/stable/eex/) for more information about EEx.